 I’ve used those elements to create a simple matrix as an aid for applying strategic problem solving while planning for digital transformation.

-I’ve used the 9 elements developed by MIT Sloan Management Review and added two additional steps under each element.
+I’ve used the 9 elements developed by MIT Sloan Management Review and added two additional steps under each element: Indicators and Benefits.

 I’m building up on my theory that strategic problem solving is the missing link between successful and unsuccessful digital transformation projects.

-Digital transformation, regardless of its scale, is no longer a nice-to-have term included in company presentations, marketing plans or your website.
+Digital transformation, regardless of its scale, is no longer a nice-to-have term included in company presentations, marketing plans or in your website copy.
 It’s a necessity for any business that wants to improve their current position and reach bolder goals during the next decade.

-Before you start creating your digital transformation plan or re-evaluate the plan you’ve been working on all last year.
-Take a step back and make sure that you and other in your organisation have a clear idea on;
+Before you start creating your digital transformation plan (or re-evaluating the plan you’ve been working on all last year), take a step back and make sure that you and others in your organisation have a clear idea on:

-- Visible symptoms that are causing decrease in performance.
+- Visible symptoms that are causing a decrease in performance.

 - Challenges that are causing these symptoms.